 Only use orbital mode for cutting wood and mixed demo that’s primarily wood.
 You can cut metal in orbital mode, but it’s a miserable experience.

-How to Use a Reciprocating Saw: Rock Your Demo Job
+How to Use a Reciprocating Saw to Rock Your Demo Job

 If the blade cuts slowly through the material, making you feel like you can skip the gym this week, it can mean a couple of things.
 It might indicate that the blade is dull and ready for replacement.
 It also might simply mean that you’re not letting the saw do the heavy lifting.